 Naff “criticized 29 national LGBT groups for speaking out against Trayvon’s killing”

 But, it does take more than a White man to understand this.
 Naff speaks from an egotistical position of power and utilizes his voice to minimize Martin’s tragic death and how it resonates with the marginalized and allied communities.
 Think Progress stated “Naff instead criticized 29 national LGBT groups for speaking out against Trayvon’s killing.
 From our perspective, Naff’s is a misplaced screed that, more than anything, highlights the tone-deaf nature with which some LGBT leaders approach and understand issues of race.”
 Again, I concur.

 Abruptly, Naff brings up Zimmerman’s (alleged) Hispanic ancestry.
 Is his quest to somehow ameliorate the effects of the tragedy he so poorly refers to in his column?
 It seems better for Naff to excuse the situation if he thinks of Zimmerman’s alleged Hispanic ancestry.
-Many people in this country, knowingly or not, have a Hispanic or mixed ancestry.
-Look at Mitt Romney, for instance, he has a Mexican ancestry.
-I have a Spanish European (more than half), Puerto Rican and minute French ancestry.
+Many people in this country, knowingly or not, have Hispanic or mixed ancestry.
+Look at Mitt Romney, for instance, he has Mexican ancestry.
+I have a Spanish European (around 68% stemming from French, Irish, English, Italian, Spanish, Portuguese, etc.), ancestry.
 Why is this important to bring up someone’s ancestry during such a horrible act?
 Those are insensitive words aimed at creating more damage than unification in such times of duress.